 The META-CENTREs and the META-NODE will be maintained in 24/7 hour mode.
 The META-NODEs will be provided by IPIPAN, FFZG, HASRIL, IBL, UBG, LSIL and ULODZ.

-The CESAR resource helpdesk will be maintained by partners selected at the end of the project.
+The CESAR resource helpdesk will be maintained by IPIPAN with the contribution of other parnters in the consortium.

 2.2 META-SHARE functionalities and services to offer and sustain